 Trending in the Direction of More Padding?

-Until they start to see some of their goalie heroes in the NCAA and MLL use padding I don’t think it will catch on at the youth level.
+Until they start to see some of their goalie heroes in the NCAA, MLL, and PLL use padding I don’t think it will catch on at the youth level.

-Fortunately for the sake of youth goalie some college programs are actually moving in the direction of more padding.
+Fortunately for the sake of youth goalie goalies like Adam and some college programs are actually moving in the direction of more padding.

 The Syracuse Men’s Lacrosse team posted this on their Instagram showing how during practices they’re starting to protect goalies heads a little more.

 That little device is called a Guardian cap and why wouldn’t you wear it during practice?
 Helps prevent head injuries and concussions that can knock a goalie out for awhile.

 A photo posted by Syracuse Men’s Lacrosse (@cusemlax) on